 Welcome, Internet folks!
-If you’ve been following along, this is the final post in my three part series on basic Internet security and privacy.
+If you’ve been following along, this is the final post in my three Internet security and privacy.
 In this article, we’re going to get into improving and—just as importantly—understanding Internet privacy.

 Why should you care about Internet privacy?
 Unless you’ve been burned by your loose digital info, it’s hard to feel like it’s important.
 Especially when ignoring it is so easy and rewarding: you get real benefits from the services you surrender your data to.